What is Crystal Structure Prediction? And why is it so difficult?

 How is the CCDC advancing CSP?

-CCDC is dedicated to advancing structural science, and we sit in a unique position as a charity, as a place of active research and bring together academic intuitions, pharma companies, other software providers and chemical data standards organizations with the common goal of advancing CSP.
+CCDC is dedicated to advancing structural science, and we sit in a unique position as a charity, as a place of active research and as producers of leading chemical information software.
+We can bring together academic intuitions, pharma companies, other software providers and chemical data standards organizations with the common goal of advancing CSP.

 The CSP Blind Test

 For the past 30 years we've held a blind test aimed at CSP developers in industry and academia with the goal of testing new CSP methods and demonstrating to the broader scientific community the usefulness of CSP.
-E
+Each year, we work with participants all over the world.

 - We canvas collaborators to provide experimentally analyzed molecules that are not in the public domain.